Ezekiel Elliott Player Prop Bets for NFL Week 6 | Dallas vs. New England 10/17/2021

 - Last week against the Giants, Elliott rushed for 110 yards on 21 carries (averaging 5.2 yards per attempt) while scoring one touchdown.

-- Elliott tacked on two catches for two yards and scored one receiving touchdown.
+- Elliott added two catches for two yards and scored one receiving touchdown.

-- Over his last three games, Elliott has rushed for 348 yards (116.0 per game) on 58 carries with four touchdowns.
+- Elliott has run for 348 yards on 58 carries (116.0 yards per game) with four touchdowns on the ground over his last three outings.

-- He's also averaged 7.7 receiving yards per game, grabbing five passes for 23 yards and one touchdown.
+- He also has 23 receiving yards (7.7 ypg) on five catches, with one TD.

 Elliott's Dallas Teammates